We R in Need of a Musical Revolution

 "We R in Need of a Musical Revolution" is a song by Canadian singer/songwriter Esthero.
 It was released as part of a six-song EP in November 2004 and was also featured on her 2005 album Wikked Lil' Grrrls.
 The song lyrically explores the lack of originality in current popular music, decrying several popular performers, including Ashanti and Britney Spears.

-Upon its release, the song received almost unanimous praise from critics, who compared Esthero's vocal performance to Bjork's and praised the track's outspokenness and production.
+Upon its release, the song received almost unanimous praise from critics, who compared Esthero's vocal performance to Björk's and praised the track's outspokenness and production.
 An accompanying music video was shot in Toronto and released, receiving play on MuchMusic.

-To promote the song, an EP of the same name was released by Reprise Records in November 2004.
-It featured collaborations with Sean Lennon and Cee-Lo and garnered unanimous praise from critics, who praised the release's eclecticism and regarded the title track as a highlight.
+The eponymous EP featured collaborations with Sean Lennon and CeeLo Green, which would later be featured on Wikked Lil' Grrrls.
+These tracks garnered unanimous praise from critics, who praised the release's eclecticism and regarded the title track as a highlight.

 Background and writing

-Esthero had been dropped from Work Group Records in 1999, when it was absorbed into Epic Records.
+Esthero had been dropped from WORK in 1999, when it was absorbed into Epic Records.
 She subsequently signed with Reprise Records and worked on a number of collaborations and soundtrack contributions before commencing recording for her second album in the early 2000s.
-Due to a series of delays, "We R In Need of a Musical Revolution" wasn't released until late 2005, making some of the lyrics sound dated.
+Due to a series of delays, "We R In Need of a Musical Revolution" wasn't released until late 2004, making some of the lyrics sound dated.
 In an interview with The Washington Post, she stated that "When I wrote it, the Ashanti comment ("No matter where I go, I see Ashanti on the video screen") was relevant," but that "by the time we mixed (the song), I was secretly hoping she would resurface with something so that my statement would be relevant!"
 Ashanti returned to the spotlight as a spokeswoman for Herbal Essence, and Esthero admits that "Secretly I was going, 'Yes, now my song makes sense!'"

 Esthero told Billboard that she chose to have the song as the opening track on Wikked Lil' Grrrls because it "made everything make sense.
 I felt that if I make it the first track on the record, people would understand why I do so much genre-hopping and why the album is so manic.
 It just puts a nice little bow on the record."